Who's at Fault When You Get Rear-Ended in California?

 Rear-end collisions make up the most common type of car accident, up to 29% of all crashes as reported by one national survey.
 California is no different, where some years saw rear-end collisions make up nearly 50% of all crashes according to the Caltrans Annual Report.
 An overwhelming number of those crashes were caused by speeding.

 If you’ve been rear-ended, if you’ve rear-ended someone else, or if you find yourself in a back-to-back collision with multiple cars, you’re probably wondering who’s at fault and what are your rights and legal options.
-It’s critical to get help from an experienced car accident lawyer who can help you determine what actually happened and protect your best interests.
+It’s critical to get help from an car accident lawyer experienced with rear-end collisions who can help you determine what actually happened and protect your best interests.

 What Law Determines Fault in California Car Accidents?